jygastaud/ubuntu-installer/README.md

 ## Plan

-* Add the following tools
+* Add the following tools ?
- * Atom and/or Sublime text
+ * Sublime text
- * MySQL Workbench
- * XChat IRC
+ * PHPStorm
- * FileZilla
+ * IntelliJ
-* Add tags for all roles
+* Add tags for all roles and tools
 * Update README to allow partial installation based on tags